(This is an updated post and was original post was published on 02/27/19.)

 My husband and I recently enjoyed a long weekend in Pensacola Beach, Florida.
 We went to this lovely city on the Gulf coast to visit our oldest daughter, Lauren.
 She moved to Pensacola last September to work as a florist in the wedding industry.
 She absolutely loves the city and its relaxed beachy vibe.
 We were extremely lucky to have her as our tour guide.
 Since we were only there for five days she helped make a few of these recommendations.

-Visiting the beach during the winter is a totally different experience than visiting during the summer.
-The weather was a little shaky when we first arrived with lots of fog.
-Once the fog cleared out the weather was beautiful with highs in the upper 60s and lower 70s and lows in the 50s.
-Pensacola is one of those cities that always has a breeze so the lows were definitely a bit chilly.
+Visiting the beach during the spring is a totally different experience than visiting during the summer.
+The weather was absolutely fantastic with highs in the upper 70s and lows in the 60s.
+Pensacola is one of those cities that always has a breeze so the lows were definitely a bit chilly, especially in the shade.
+I really love visiting this time of year because the hotel rates are a little lower and the crowds are better on the beaches and at the restaurants.

 Where to Stay–

-We decided to stay at the Margaritaville Beach Hotel this trip.
-It’s located right on the beach in Gulf Breeze on Pensacola Beach.
+Last year we stayed at the Margaritaville Beach Hotel on this trip.
+It’s located right on the Gulf of Mexico beach in Gulf Breeze.

 Where to Eat & Drink–